openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

  obtainDistributedTableName(device: string, table: string): Promise&lt;string&gt;

 Obtains the distributed table name for a remote device based on the local table name.
 The distributed table name is required when the database of a remote device is queried.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core